How Long After an Appraisal Can You Close in Washington?

 What factors can influence the timeline from appraisal to closing?

-Factors affecting this timeline include lender requirements, appraisal contingencies, seasonal demand, and document preparation.
+Factors affecting this timeline include lender requirements, appraisal contingencies, seasonal demand, and the time required for document preparation.
 Thorough preparation and open communication with lenders can help avoid delays.

 What are common reasons for closing delays in Washington?